 - 7. Video Hearings.
-ACUS has already addressed the use of video hearings for adjudications192 and recently began a successor project on a related subject.193 Moreover, ACUS has recommended that hearing-level proceedings be presumptively open to the public.194 Our research and interviews suggest that these recommendations should generally govern appellate proceedings, especially oral argument. - 8.
+ACUS has already addressed the use of video hearings for adjudications and recently began a successor project on a related subject.
+Moreover, ACUS has recommended that hearing-level proceedings be presumptively open to the public.
+Our research and interviews suggest that these recommendations should generally govern appellate proceedings, especially oral argument. - 8.
 Interagency Dialogue.
 One overarching conclusion we can confidently draw from our interviews is that most agencies seldom exchange information and perspectives on the matters in this subsection with other agencies.
 This inter-agency silo effect is an impediment to optimal administration.
 ACUS is uniquely situated to address this problem-not only through the formal recommendation of its Assembly but also through the information-exchange functions undertaken by its Office of the Chairman under the Administrative Conference Act.
-195 One modest, but important, step the Office has recently taken to enhance this function is the establishment of its Council on Federal Agency Adjudication.
-196
+One modest, but important, step the Office has recently taken to enhance this function is the establishment of its Council on Federal Agency Adjudication. - 9.
+Solicitation of Public Feedback.
+Several of the study agencies solicit public feedback on their procedures and processes.
+In Recommendation 2016-4, ACUS recommended this good practice for hearing-level adjudication programs.